-If you believe the PTE has a valid reason for not withholding from an owner, other than the reasons listed on page 8, the Secretary's approval of your reason before filing gives the PTE the right not to withhold.
+If you believe the PTE has a valid reason for not withholding from a beneficiary, other than the reasons listed on page 35, the Secretary's approval of your reason before filing gives the PTE the right not to withhold.
 A request requires detailed information to support an alternative reasonable cause for not withholding.